release-notes/release-notes-cli/README.md

 `$ release-notes convert -t release-notes CHANGELOG.md > release-notes.yml`

+The other way around?
+Convert a release-notes.yml file to a CHANGELOG.md:

+`$ release-notes convert -t changelog release-notes.yml > CHANGELOG.md`

 ### Publish Release Notes

 In order to publish some release notes to the release notes hub run: